Hong Kong assembly in chaos; attack on democracy leader a 'chilling signal'

 Protesters have five core demands, which include universal suffrage and an independent inquiry into police behavior.

-Rights group Amnesty International said the “horrifying attack” on Sham, head of the Civil Human Rights Front (CHRF), would send a chilling signal and urged authorities to investigate.
+Rights group Amnesty International said the “horrifying attack” on Sham, head of the Civil Human Rights Front (CHRF), would send a “chilling signal” and urged authorities to investigate.
 Police said they would.

 Sham was attacked in the gritty Mong Kok district by five men with knives and hammers.
 Photographs on social media show him lying sprawled on the ground, bleeding from his head.